-Shilbdra, the great Acharya, teacher and scholar was the head of University In 7th century AD, during the visit of Chinese traveller Hiuen Tsang.
+Shilbdra, the great Acharya, teacher, and scholar were the head of University In 7th century AD, during the visit of Chinese traveler Hiuen Tsang.

 It has become evident from an ancient hymn, that the famous Indian mathematician and astronomer Aryabhata had also headed the University at some time.

-Only the three treatises written by him namely Dashgeetika, Arybhatiya and Tantra are available now.
-The scholars explain that only 34 hymns or shalokas of his book named Aryabhats Sidhanta are available today.
+Only the three treatises written by him namely Dashgeetika, Arybhatiya, and Tantra are available now.
+The scholars explain that only 34 hymns or shlokas of his book named Aryabhata Siddhanta are available today.
 This treatise was in use in the 7th century AD.